ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 This chapter explains how to do a minor upgrade of PostgreSQL on a two node cluster.
 Nodes are called `srv1` and `srv2`, the PostgreSQL HA resource is called `pgsql-ha`.
-Node `srv1` is hosting the master.
+Node `srv1` is hosting the primary.

-The process is quite simple: upgrade the standby first, move the master role and finally upgrade PostgreSQL on the former PostgreSQL master node.
+The process is quite simple: upgrade the standby first, move the primary role and finally upgrade PostgreSQL on the former PostgreSQL primary node.

 Here is how to upgrade PostgeSQL on the standby side: